Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Guillotine Regularization: A regularization scheme to improve generalization of deep networks

-{\bf Misalignment between the training input data distribution and testing input data distribution while using the same training and downstream task.} Another type of bias can arise when using a wrongful data distribution after training of the model.
-This scenario is often refer as Out Of Distribution (OOD) since the distribution of the data used by the model become different from the one used during training.
-In our experiment, we used a trained Resnet50 model (on which we added a small 3 layers MLP as head) over a classification task on ImageNet \citep{deng2009imagenet}.
-We trained a linear probe on each layers of this network (while keeping the weights frozen) on the same classification task as the ones that was used during training of the full network.
-Then, we use ImageNet-C \citep{hendrycks2019robustness} which is a modified version of the validation set of ImageNet on which different data transformation were applied.
-This setup allow us to test the performances of each linear probe at different level inside the neural network.
-Our experiment in Figure \ref{fig:exp_supervised_imagenetc} demonstrates that for many transformation that are applied on the data the performances at the backbone (trunk) level are still better than the ones obtained at the head level.
-Such results highlight the need to use \name when there is a shift in the data distribution.
+{\bf Misalignment between the training input data distribution and testing input data distribution while using the same training and downstream tasks.} Another type of bias can arise when using a wrongful data distribution after training of the model.

+This scenario is often referred to Out Of Distribution (OOD) since the distribution of the data used by the model becomes different from the one seen during training.
+We took the supervised model trained on ImageNet along with the linear probe trained at different layers and evaluate the performances of these readouts on ImageNet-C \citep{hendrycks2019robustness} which is a modified version of the validation set of ImageNet on which different data transformations were applied.
+Our experiment in Table \ref{tab:imagenet_c} demonstrates that the performances are better after cutting two layers from the head of the network which highlight that it might be a good practice to probe intermediate representations when evaluating on OOD tasks.